 In 2018, with assitance from State Government funding, we established the world's first Centre of Excellence in Bone Marrow Biology.
 The CRE is a 'brains trust' in Bone Marrow Biology, a virtual centre that provides a centralised contact point for existing researchers, future researchers, commercial entities and community groups.
 The establishment of a CRE in bone marrow biology provides Maddie Riewoldt's Vision the capacity to incorporate additional projects, complete the critical mass of researchers and complimentary projects, provide additional infrastructure and the coordination of BMFS research required to find a cure for this disease.

-In May 2019, the CRE will present Australia's inaugural National Symposium on Bone Marrow Failure Syndromes.
-The symposium will be attended by the most prominent, innovative and talented clinicians and researchers in Bone Marrow Failure Syndromes Australia wide, and has attracted exceptional international guest speakers, including Dr Akiko Shimamura, Professor of Paediatrics Harvard Medical School, and Director BMF and MDS Program Dana Farber/Boston Children's Cancer and Blood Disorder Centre, and Dr Austin Kulasekararaj of King's College Hosptal NHS Foundation Trust, London.
+In May 2019, the CRE presented Australia's Inaugural National Symposium on Bone Marrow Failure Syndromes.
+The symposium attracted 180 delegates, comprising the most prominent, innovative and talented clinicians and researchers in Bone Marrow Failure Syndromes Australia wide, allied health professionals, patients and family members.
+Our exceptional international guest speakers, Dr Akiko Shimamura, Professor of Paediatrics Harvard Medical School, and Director BMF and MDS Program Dana Farber/Boston Children's Cancer and Blood Disorder Centre, and Dr Austin Kulasekararaj of King's College Hosptal NHS Foundation Trust, London, presented their groundbreaking work and expertise, and discussed opportunities to globally collaborate.

-With cutting edge research projects underway we are now fundraising for further nationally and globally significant projects, including the establishment of a National Bone Marrow Biobank.
+With cutting edge research projects underway we are now fundraising for further nationally and globally significant projects, including the establishment of a National Bone Marrow Failure Biobank.
 The purpose is to create a national biobank that will collect all tissues, blood and genetic material to store and analyse.
-This project will require a commitment of $250K/year for 3 years and we are well on our way with $100K already committed.
+This project will require a commitment of $1M over the first 3 years and we are well on our way with $350K already committed.

 Thoughout everything we do, we are committed to: